We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Best for multiple sleeping positions: Cocoon Chill Mattress by Sealy

-- Sleep trial: The company does not state whether it offers a sleep trial.
+• Sleep trial: company does not state whether it offers a sleep trial

 For decades, Sealy has sold traditional spring mattresses.
-Cocoon is a sub-brand of the company, which operates similarly to online mattress retailers Casper and Nectar.
+Cocoon is the company’s sub-brand, which operates similarly to online mattress retailers Casper and Nectar.

-The Cocoon line consists of two styles: all-foam and hybrid, which combines foam and springs.
+The Cocoon line consists of two styles: all-foam and hybrid, which combine foam and springs.

 Both variants provide support and comfort for most people, no matter their sleeping position.